anbox-cloud/discourse-docs/overview.md

 ## Components

 Anbox Cloud is composed of many pieces interacting with one another.
-This page gives a summary of what those pieces are how they interact with each other.
+This page gives a summary of what those pieces are and how they interact with each other.

 ### Core Stack

 Anbox Cloud takes care of all management aspects and provides both a fully functional implementation and an integration model to support existing infrastructure and service implementations.

-The following tries to give an overview over the different components and their responsibility within the core stack of Anbox Cloud.
+The following figure gives an overview over the different components and their responsibility within the core stack of Anbox Cloud.

 ![anbox-core-overview|690x398](upload://x0budFKybsbYLhiplNhF4R91Ght.png)

 At the heart of Anbox Cloud sits the **Anbox Management Service (AMS)**. **AMS** has the job to handle all aspects of the application and container lifecycle (including application and image updates) while ensuring high density, performance and fast container startup times.
-A developer or system administrator will manage **AMS** through the **command line interface (AMC)** or through custom built tools interacting with [**AMS REST API**](https://discourse.ubuntu.com/t/ams-rest-api-reference/17801)
+A developer or system administrator will manage **AMS** through the **command line interface (AMC)** or through custom-built tools interacting with the [**AMS REST API**](https://discourse.ubuntu.com/t/ams-rest-api-reference/17801).

-For example, a simple Android application testing service would provide a user-facing interface dealing with things like authentication and user management, and would communicate with the REST API to add applications, start and containers when a user asks to.
+For example, a simple Android application testing service would provide a user-facing interface dealing with things like authentication and user management, and would communicate with the REST API to add applications or start and stop containers when a user asks to.

 Anbox Cloud can be heavily customized and extended via [**Platform Plugins**](https://oem-share.canonical.com/partners/indore/share/docs/1.7/en/sdk/anbox/) and [**addons**](manage-addons.md).
 Platform plugins and addons can be built to add specific streaming capabilities, perform operations within Android containers and much more.
 One example of a platform plugin is the **Anbox WebRTC Platform** used in the Anbox Streaming Stack.
 Addons are ways to customize the base image by installing additional software and running scripts on different lifecycle hooks.

 ### Streaming Stack

-Starting from 1.4 Anbox Cloud comes with an easy to use streaming solution.
+Starting from 1.4, Anbox Cloud comes with an easy to use streaming solution.
 The **Anbox Streaming Stack** is a collection of components designed to run containers on GPU equipped machines and stream their visual output to clients via [WebRTC](https://webrtc.org/).

 The following picture shows an overview of how the different components work together to enable this.